Total Knee Replacement Surgery

 Enjoying Your New Knee

 There are limitations, however, and you will not be able to do all of the activities you did when your knee was healthy and normal.
-This is a major operation, and should only be done when all other treatment fails and you have significant and disabling pain that stops you from your activities of daily living.
+This is a major operation, and should only be done when all other treatments fail and pain persists.

-BEFORE your surgery, make sure you understand all of this page, particularly the risks and complications, as well as possible alternative treatments.
+BEFORE your surgery, make sure you understand all of the risks and complications, as well as possible alternative treatments.